MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab3_Dynamics_365_Sales_capstone_lab.md

 5. Select the Qualify portion of the Funnel.
 Notice that the list of Opportunities changes to display on the opportunities that in the qualify stage.

-6. Click anywhere in the white space of the chart to display all open opportunities again.
+6. Select anywhere in the white space of the chart to display all open opportunities again.

 7. Select the drop-down arrow next to the **Open Opportunities** view, from the menu that appears, select **My Open Opportunities**.
 The **Looking for Security Equipment – Your Initials** will likely be the only item that appears, and the chart should reflect this.